The Seductress from Hell

 The Seductress from Hell is a 2024 American horror thriller film written, co-produced and directed by Andrew de Burgh.
 A Garaj Pictures and Sacred Ember Films co-production, the film stars Jason Faunt, James Hyde, Andrew Lauer, Rocio Scotto, Raj Jawa and Kylie Rohrer.

 Set in Los Angeles, the plot follows a struggling Hollywood actress who undergoes a horrific transformation after being pushed to the edge by her psychopathic husband.

-The Seductress from Hell premiered at the Glendale International Film Festival on September 28, 2024 and the Micheaux Film Festival on October 24, 2024.
+The Seductress from Hell had its World Premiere at the Glendale International Film Festival on September 28, 2024 and its Los Angeles premiere at the Micheaux Film Festival on October 24, 2024.

 Premise

 Zara Pereira is an actress stuck in a miserable marriage with her psychopathic salesman husband Robert.
 One day, after a dinner party with their friends that goes horribly wrong, Zara undergoes a transformation and transforms into her alter-ego The Seductress from Hell.
 Summoning supernatural powers from Satan and targeting the people she deems responsible for her demise, she sets out on a quest for revenge.